Bayesian Fixed-domain Asymptotics for Covariance Parameters in a Gaussian Process Model: Limiting Posterior Distribution for Covariance Parameters

-Theorem \ref{thm:OU1} establishes the BvM type theorem for the joint posterior of $(\theta,\alpha)$ in the 1-dimensional Ornstein-Uhlenbeck process under fixed-domain asymptotics.
+Theorem \ref{thm:OU1} provides a concrete form for the limiting joint posterior distribution of $(\theta,\alpha)$ in the 1-dimensional Ornstein-Uhlenbeck process under fixed-domain asymptotics.
+Since the model does not contain $\beta$, we write $P_{(\sigma_0^2,\alpha_0)}$ instead of $P_{(\beta_0,\sigma_0^2,\alpha_0)}$ in Theorem \ref{thm:OU1}.
 Compared to Theorem \ref{thm:bvm2:joint}, Theorem \ref{thm:OU1} shows the same limiting distribution under the weaker \ref{prior.3OU}.
-Furthermore, Theorem \ref{thm:OU1} simplifies the profile posterior density $\widetilde \pi(\alpha)$ to a more explicit form $\pi_*(\alpha|X_n)$, which is a \emph{polynomially tilted normal density} (\citet{BocGre14}) times the conditional prior density $\pi(\alpha|\theta_0)$.
-The ``normal" part of $\pi_*(\alpha|X_n)$ is centered at $u_*$ with scale $v_*$.
-The scale $v_*$ is of constant order almost surely $P_{(\sigma_0^2,\alpha_0)}$.
-Moreover, \ref{prior.1} and \ref{prior.3OU} ensure that $\pi(\alpha|\theta_0)$ is positive for all $\alpha\in \RR_+$.
-Therefore, the limiting distribution $\pi_*(\alpha|X_n)$ has a continuous and positive density with a non-shrinking variance on $\RR_+$.
-If $\pi(\alpha|\theta_0)$ does not depend on $n$, then as a result of the convergence in total variation distance in \eqref{eq:OU.joint2}, the marginal posterior $\pi(\alpha|X_n)$ also cannot converge to any degenerate distribution as $n\to\infty$.
+Furthermore, Theorem \ref{thm:OU1} simplifies the profile posterior density $\widetilde \pi(\alpha)$ to a more explicit form $\pi_*(\alpha|Y_n)$, which is a \emph{polynomially tilted normal density} (\citet{BocGre14}) times the conditional prior density $\pi(\alpha|\theta_0)$.
+The ``normal" part of $\pi_*(\alpha|Y_n)$ is centered at $u_*$ with scale $v_*$.
+Both center $u_*$ and the scale $v_*$ are of constant order in $P_{(\sigma_0^2,\alpha_0)}$-probability.
+Moreover, \ref{prior.1} and \ref{prior.3OU} ensure that $\pi(\alpha|\theta_0)$ is positive for all $\alpha\in \RR^+$.
+Therefore, the limiting distribution $\pi_*(\alpha|Y_n)$ has a continuous and positive density with a non-shrinking variance on $\RR^+$.
+If $\pi(\alpha|\theta_0)$ does not depend on $n$, then as a result of the convergence in total variation distance in \eqref{eq:OU.joint2}, the marginal posterior $\pi(\alpha|Y_n)$ also cannot converge to any point mass distribution as $n\to\infty$.
 Therefore, the posterior of $\alpha$ does not converge to the true parameter $\alpha_0$.
 This Bayesian asymptotic result matches with the frequentist theory in \citet{Zhang04} that there exists no consistent estimator for $\alpha$ under fixed-domain asymptotics.